 Enver ERDOGAN (Northern Metropolitan - Minister for Casino, Gaming and Liquor Regulation, Minister for Corrections, Minister for Youth Justice) (13:56): Thank you, Ms Copsey.
-As I said in my answer to the substantive, I think it is important to understand that Victoria does have the lowest incarceration rate, but there is clearly an overrepresentation of Aboriginal people in our criminal justice system throughout the whole system, and obviously, the corrections system being at the end of the process, there is a gross overrepresentation.
-As a government we are committed to Closing the Gap and we have made significant investments in this space, whether it be health care - and I have talked in this chamber before about Aboriginal health checks - or whether that be in wellbeing officers.
+As I said in my answer to the substantive, I think it is important to understand that Victoria does have the lowest incarceration rate, but there is clearly an over-representation of Aboriginal people in our criminal justice system throughout the whole system, and obviously, with the corrections system being at the end of the process, there is a gross over-representation.
+As a government we are committed to Closing the Gap, and we have made significant investments in this space, whether it be health care - and I have talked in this chamber before about Aboriginal health checks - or whether that be in wellbeing officers.
 But there is still an important role to play.

-The supplementary question about the bail laws and their impact is probably best addressed by the Attorney-General.
+The supplementary question about the bail laws and their impact is probably best addressed to the Attorney-General.
 But I think I answered your supplementary in my answer to the substantive.
-As we are seeing an increase in the broader population of prisons, Aboriginal people are overrepresented throughout the justice system, so we are also seeing an increase in the Aboriginal population in custodial facilities.
+As we are seeing an increase in the broader population of prisons, Aboriginal people are over-represented throughout the justice system, so we are also seeing an increase in the Aboriginal population in custodial facilities.
 We have important work to do to make sure that we increase our services proportionally also.

-Katherine Copsey: On a point of order, President, in the final seconds of the minister's question I wonder if you could direct him to be relevant to my question about whether this is consistent with the Closing the Gap report.
+Katherine Copsey: On a point of order, President, in the final seconds of the minister's answer I wonder if you could direct him to be relevant to my question about whether this is consistent with the Closing the Gap report.

-The PRESIDENT: I indicated to the minister at the time that I believed the supplementary question was asking him an opinion.
-The minister has answered - as I said - as he can see fit in his role.
+The PRESIDENT: I indicated to the minister that I believed the supplementary question was asking of him an opinion.
+The minister can answer as he sees fit in his role.
 I believe he has done that.
 He has got 2 seconds left, but he does not want to take them.